Visitor is Present

 In her work Tereza creates a surface to document her performances of H. Bosch’s and P. Bruegel’s complex paintings.
 Using her body, she renegotiates the relationship between historical canvases and contemporary self-performing culture.
 The audience is invited to create an environment for Tereza’s restaged figures.
 Historical allegories are transformed into a participative event.
 The overall image grows and changes over the time, as a sequence of visitor‘s interactions.

-at Het Nutshuis, Den Haag
+commissioned by Het Nutshuis, Den Haag

-part of Curiosity Killed the Cat
+exhibited at Curiosity Killed the Cat

-curated by: Welmer Keesmaat
+curated by Welmer Keesmaat

 Part 2: EQUESTRIAN

 In this act, designer became a commander.
 Inspired by cavalry generals –during the loud sound of medieval battle– Tereza led the crowd to fill in a simple questionnaire.

 ingredients: 25m2 participatory mood-form, motorbike, performing designer as a navigator, 4hrs long performance

 • Art (16), • Data Visualization (6), • Exibition (12), • Participation (7), • Performance (11), • Portfolio (19), • Research (10), • Social (13), • Web (8)